veliovgroup/josk/docs/adapter-api.md

 # JoSk Custom Adapter API

 JoSk library supports 3rd party storage adapters.
-By default it comes with support of MongoDB and Redis drivers.
-This document intended for developing custom 3rd party "JoSk Adapter".
+By default JoSk shipped with MongoDB and Redis support (official `mongodb` and `redis` NPM drivers).
+This document intended for developers of custom 3rd party "JoSk Adapters".

 ## Create a new Adapter